atet/godot/README.md

 --------------------------------------------------------------------------------------------------

-## 4. VSCode
+## 4. VS Code

-Though you can use the Script Editor from within Godot with C#, it will not support Intellisense like VSCode can; *believe me when I say you're going to want that*.
+Though you can use the Script Editor from within Godot with C#, it will not support Intellisense like VS Code can; *believe me when I say you're going to want that*.

-There will be a configurations in VSCode that only needs to be enabled once and a specific way to open your projects if you've closed them to ensure proper C# Intellisense support.
+There will be a configurations in VS Code that only needs to be enabled once and a specific way to open your projects if you've closed them to ensure proper C# Intellisense support.

 ### Do This Once